msiebuhr/lumbermill/README.md

 This is a Go app which takes Heroku Log drains and parses the router and dyno information, and then pushes metrics to influxdb.

 ## Setup
-### Setup Influx
+### Setup Prometheus

-Create a db, user and password, and write the details + hostname and port down.
+Have it fetch metrics on `/metrics`, and it'll start downloading.

 ### Deploy to Heroku